-This report addresses those matters deemed to have a material impact as defined by the Global Reporting Initiative’s (GRI) sustainability reporting standards, and the report has been prepared in accordance with the GRI’s core standards.
+This report has been prepared in accordance with the GRI Standards: Core option.
 As defined by those standards, material topics are those that “reflect the … organization’s significant economic, environmental, and social impacts; or substantively influence the assessments and decisions of stakeholders.”
 The topics covered in this report were developed using the strategy described below to understand what is important to our stakeholders, and we crafted the report to address those topics.

 Dominion Energy pursues a strategy of nearly continuous stakeholder engagement through a wide variety of means.
 Those include correspondence with shareholders; scrutiny of external documents that convey stakeholder perspectives; internal and external surveys; monitoring of media coverage; interviews with employees who regularly interact with external stakeholders; public hearings; town halls; and more.